0xf0f/sqlite-file-index/README.md

 ### Introduction
+A module for managing a hierarchical database of files and folders.
+An example application could be for storing media libraries (e.g. keeping track of a large number of audio and video files in media applications, quickly searching through them).

+### Features
-- Creates a hierarchical file index in an sqlite database for fast searching and navigation.
+- Fast searching and navigation:

-- All nodes are mapped to objects for ease of use.
+- All nodes are mapped to objects for ease of use:
+    - Object Oriented API for intuitive usage and easy integration into existing projects.

-- Threadsafe and process-safe.
+- Threadsafe and process-safe:
+    - File indexes are able to be used simultaneously across multiple threads and processes without locking errors.

+- Custom metadata columns:
+    - Able to define custom metadata columns for files and folders and

 ### Installation
 `pip install git+https://github.com/0xf0f/sqlite-file-index`